Splish, Splash: It’s National Waterpark Day!

 HOUSTON— It’s National Water Park Day and Wet 'N' Wild Splashtown is the perfect place to cool off and slide into some fun.

-The park not only has great water adventures, they even have top of the line food.
-You can fill up at Rudy's Bar-B-Q and catch a Texas fest and fireworks show at the same time all in one day.
+The park not only has great water adventures, they even have top of the line food!
+You can fill up at Rudy's Bar-B-Q and catch a Texas festival and fireworks show at the same time all in one day.